nolanstr/MLPy/Perceptron/README.md

 After having imported this module, you will need to import data that can be split into feature values and labels.
 The shape of feature values should be (mxd) where m is the number of training examples and d is the dimensionality of the data.
-Labels should be a one dimensional array of length d.
+Labels should be a one dimensional array of length m.

 Once this data is loaded and ogranized, initialize a single instance of the perceptron algorithm as is seen in the following line and run the perceptron by